Brant Daugherty

 Brant David Daugherty (born August 20, 1985) is an American actor, known for his recurring role as Noel Kahn on the teen drama television series Pretty Little Liars.
 In 2013, he had a recurring role as Brian in the NBC daytime drama Days of Our Lives.

 Early life

 Daugherty was born and raised in Mason, Ohio, the son of David Daugherty, an art teacher at Mason Middle School, and his wife, Mary Beth (née Hirt) Daugherty, head of rehabilitation services for Shriners Hospitals for Children, Cincinnati.
-He grew up along with his brother, Adam, and sister, Caitey.
 Brant's father died of cancer on February 19, 2009, at age 57.

 Daugherty attended William Mason High School, where he played football until his sophomore year and later tried out for the school play.
 He continued to perform in school plays until his graduation in 2004.
 He moved to Los Angeles in 2008 after earning a film degree from Columbia College Chicago.
 He now resides in West Hollywood.